SeekStorm/SeekStorm/README.md

 **SeekStorm** is an **open-source, sub-millisecond full-text search library** & **multi-tenancy server** implemented in **Rust**.

-Development started in 2015, in [production](https://seekstorm.com) since 2020, Rust port in 2023, open sourced in 2024, active work in progress.
+Development started in 2015, in [production](https://seekstorm.com) since 2020, Rust port in 2023, open sourced in 2024, work in progress.

 SeekStorm is open source licensed under under the [Apache License 2.0](https://github.com/SeekStorm/SeekStorm?tab=Apache-2.0-1-ov-file#readme)